philosopher for hire. A practical philosophy blog.

 array[i] = 7 + i;

-So, this software developers created code (or tasks designed in the high level tools) has to be translated to machine code.
+So, this code created by software developers (or tasks designed in the high-level tools) has to be translated to machine code.
 Which again, in human readable form known as the assembler contains lines like:

 move AX, BX;